 Because 3D audio isn't as easy as these plugin developers suggest—a classic case of ‘If it sounds too good and easy to be true, it probably isn’t."
 (No pun intended!)
 There are three main reasons for this disappointment:

-2. Some plugins have a rather limited feature set, or take shortcuts with some calculations.
+2. Some 3D technology have a rather limited feature set, or take shortcuts with some calculations.
 It is not just Hrtf.
 Far more than that is required to fully immerse your audiences.

 3. Assuming that the same plugin is equally good in positioning a jet fighter plane or a bee in a hive doesn’t work—it’s like using only a single reverb program to simulate a church and the interior of a car.
 Anyone who’s worked in film knows that for realistically sounding spaces you need different algorithms and a large set of controls to fine tune the simulation for each individual space.